Energy Infrastructure

 £28 billion in GVA

-Contributed £28 billion in GVA to the UK economy in 2022 and accounts for over 11% of Scotland’s GDP.
+Contributed £28 billion in gross value added (GVA) to the UK economy in 2022 and accounts for over 11% of Scotland’s gross domestic product (GDP).
 The sector is expected to spend over £24 billion in decommissioning by 2033.

 Employment & Productivity